Skip to content

 How to request information

-You might not need to wait if the information is already on our website.
+You may find the ICO’s guide to requesting information helpful and you might not need to wait for a response if the information is already on our website.
 Please see our requesting information page.

-There are a number of ways in which you can send in your request.
+There are a number of ways in which you can send in your request and you do not need to know which legislation applies as we will decide how we should respond.
 You can:

 We will acknowledge your request and provide you with the information, subject to exemptions or exceptions, within 20 working days.